-I recently found a nail (actually a screw) in the tread of my rear tire, situated pretty deep.
+I pulled up to my in-laws house and saw a nail (actually a screw) in the tread of my rear tire, situated pretty deep.

-I had no idea on what to do but luckily my father-in-law did.
+I had no idea about what to do but luckily my father-in-law did.

 He said what I needed was called a “patch-plug” from a tire specialist, which is where they place a plug inside the tire and join it with a patch from the outside.
 He thought it would typically run around $20.00 or so.